sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 IO.puts "done"
 ```

-If Elixir is functional, where are the callbacks, promises, awaits, etc?
-The answer is that in Elixir we don't care - I have no idea if File.read is asynchronous or synchronous and I don't care because I need the result of the file in order to start processing the returned strings from the file and that's all the matters.
-So we can write code simply and imperatively.
+If Elixir is functional, then where are the callbacks, promises, awaits, etc?
+In Elixir I don't care if File.read is asynchronous or synchronous - I need the result of the file read before I can do the next thing - and that's all the matters.
+So I can write code simply and imperatively.
+What enables this?

 Processes (and threads) were invented for two purposes:
-* To make it possible to write code simply and imperatively (for humans)
+* To make it possible to write code simply and _imperatively_ (for humans)
 * To make it possible to run more efficiently, concurrently or in parallel (for computers)

 In my previous blogs https://tomjoro.github.io/2017-02-03-why-reactive-fp-sucks/ some readers have complained that I don't understand the difference between concurrent and parallel because I seem to use them interchangably - there's a reason.
 In Elixir there really is no difference between concurrent and parallel.
-Anything that is done with processes can either be run concurrently or in parallel (because of immutability!) - we leave it up to the scheduler to decide andjust write everything in parallel by default, i.e. the question is "do I need the result of the last statement (expression) for the next statement (expression)".
+Anything that is done with processes can either be run concurrently or in parallel (because of immutability!) - we write everything in parallel by default.

-I digress.
-Anyways, the point here is that you can program imperatively in a functional language.
-In an imperative language code is executed from top to bottom, one statement (expression actually) after another.
-However, Elixir is functional and declarative.

-So, while I agree that imperative code is easier to understand (for humans), I just disagree that this implies that it requires mutable constructs.
+Imperative code is easier to understand and makes programs more reliable, but it's not the same as mutation.

-I know this seems completely backwards compared to most languages -  but that doesn't mean it's not correct.
-The world is changing and languages like Erlang & Elixir which might have historically been impractical in many contexts, have suddenly become relevant and practical (Why?
+The world is changing and Erlang & Elixir which might have historically been impractical in many contexts, have suddenly become relevant and practical (Why?
 See my other Blog https://tomjoro.github.io/2017-01-31-world-changed/ _Hint: distributed and parallel are no longer special cases._

+# Elixir's Category

-So, there is some middle ground between pure-functional languages like Haskell and common mutable state languages like Go, Java, etc.: this middle ground is Elixir - it doesn't require a complete change in your world view.
-I belive this is what drives the continued growth of Elixir, i.e. there is nothing else in the same category.
+There is some middle ground, a category, between pure-functional languages and impure languages with mutable state -- and that middleground is a category Elixir owns.
+I belive this is what drives the continued growth of Elixir.

-We can make simple reliable programs when using processes as first-class citizens and having immutable state - which to me feels like a perfect analogy to the real world.

-# Space and Time

-The most important thing (now) in the future of programming (is) will be _reliability_ and the way to make reliable programs is to make programs that both humans and computers can understand and that work reliably in the real world  - and the real world is distributed in _time_ and _space_.

-So, it feels like this philosophy fits my Dr. Whovian view of the world prefectly - now where did I leave my Tardis.
+Why do I care?
+Because I care about reliability.

+Erlang (and therefore Elixir) wasn't designed to be an accurate representation of physical computers, or to be mathematically provable, or scalable, or versatile, or even being friendly and fun for programmers - its first and foremost goal was to be reliable.
+Every decision about the language as it evolved was driven by this concern:
+* Reliable programs are simple and understandable,
+* Reliable systems are built from simple independent (possibly distributed) parts that are composed,
+* Reliable programs have predictable and consistent behavior (scheduler, memory management, etc.)
+* Scaling is a bonus because simple composed independent components also scale better in many cases (nowadays)
+* etc.

 # Disclaimer